IKEA scraps plans for Nashville, leaving Memphis with state’s only store

 IKEA says they are shaking things up with how they do things and it just makes more sense to focus on online sales, but if customers do want the real thing, they can still grab a shopping cart and pick up whatever they need in Memphis — which is exactly what many are doing.

-“It’s great for Memphis.
-You’ve got your only IKEA within hundreds of miles,” shopper Bailey Voll said.
+"It’s great for Memphis.
+You've got your only IKEA within hundreds of miles," shopper Bailey Moll said.

 And it looks like that's how things will be for a while as the home furnishing giant shifts its emphasis towards online shopping.